 - Settlement of pool obligations stemming from pool netting.

-MBSD’s combined TBA trade and pool netting services reduce customers’ overall settlement obligations in two ways: First, MBSD nets eligible TBA trades, regardless of the identity of the trading party’s contra-side, to establish net settlement obligations with both original and assigned counterparties.
-Second, once pools have been allocated in satisfaction of these TBA settlement obligations, and the relevant details have been submitted into the pool netting system, further netting occurs and net pool settlement obligations are settled by the members versus FICC as a central counterparty (CCP).
+MBSD’s combined TBA trade, Do Not Allocate, and pool netting services reduce customers’ overall settlement obligations in two ways: First, MBSD nets eligible TBA trades to establish net settlement obligations versus FICC.
+Second, members can submit Do Not Allocate requests to pair-off open trades and to reduce the positions required to be allocated.
+Once pools have been allocated in satisfaction of the remaining TBA settlement obligations, and the relevant details have been submitted into the pool netting system, further netting occurs and net pool settlement obligations are settled by the members versus FICC as a central counterparty (CCP).
 These two netting services free up capital and lower risk by: